 In economics, Market failure occurs when there is an imbalance in the quantity of a product demanded and supplied, which leads to an inefficient allocation of resources.

-Market power define as the ability of an organisation to raise the market price of a good or service over marginal cost to achieve profits.
-It can also be defined as the degree of control an organisation has over the price and output of a product in the market.
+Market power define as the ability of an organization to raise the market price of a good or service over marginal cost to achieve profits.